emnzn/ViT-from-scratch/README.md

 A PyTorch implementation of the **Vision Transformer**.

-## Objective
+## Preliminary

-To create the Vision Transformer from scratch and validate its performance against the official PyTorch implementation, I trained the ViT-b/16 model from both the PyTorch implementation and my scratch-built version on CIFAR-10 without using any pre-trained weights.
+To verify my implementation, I trained the ViT-b/16 model from both the official PyTorch implementation and my scratch-built version on CIFAR-10 without using any pre-trained weights.

-The performance of the two models was then evaluated to verify the accuracy of my implementation.
+The performance of the two models was then evaluated to verify the consistency of my implementation.

 Note: The CIFAR-10 test set was used as a validation set solely for the purpose of verifying the implementation's accuracy.